 Except for the front porches, the houses are no different from houses anywhere else.
 They, of course, have their own kitchens.
 Some residents will choose to eat most of their dinners at home.
-The advantage of the dining hall is the residents get to know each other.
+The advantage of the dinner hall is the residents get to know each other.
 Judging by the low turnover in existing cohousing communities, it’s safe to say people enjoy social connection.

 - Hearthstone Cohousing.
 Denver, CO. https://hearthstonecohousing.com/

 - Nevada City Cohousing.
 Nevada City, CA. https://www.nccoho.org/

 Charles Durrett discovered cohousing in Denmark and has led the creation of more than 50 in the United States, Europe and Canada.
 They’ve proved immensely popular.
 We’re lucky Charles will lead us in Ramona.
 It will be the first cohousing in southern California.

 Dinners at the dinner hall cost about the same, perhaps slightly less, as dining at home – there are no servants to pay.
 Every adult resident joins a dinner-prep team at least once a month.
 Residents just must remember to reserve space at least two days in advance.
 Cost per meal will be around $4 or $5.
 You residents decide the price.